eserlxl/aurgen/README.md

 ### Modes

 - **local**: Build and install the package from a local tarball (for testing).
 Creates a tarball from the current git repository, updates PKGBUILD and .SRCINFO, and runs `makepkg -si`.
 - **aur**: Prepare a release tarball, sign it with GPG, and update PKGBUILD for AUR upload.
 Sets the source URL to the latest GitHub release tarball, updates checksums, and optionally runs `makepkg -si`.
-Can automatically upload missing assets to GitHub releases if GitHub CLI is installed.
+If the release asset does not exist, aurgen uploads it automatically (if `gh` is installed).
+If the asset already exists, you will be prompted to confirm overwriting before upload.
 - **aur-git**: Generate a PKGBUILD for the -git (VCS) AUR package.
 Sets the source to the git repository, sets `sha256sums=('SKIP')`, adds `validpgpkeys`, and optionally runs `makepkg -si`.
 No tarball is created or signed.
 - **clean**: Remove all generated files and directories in the output folder, including tarballs, signatures, PKGBUILD, .SRCINFO, and build artifacts.
 - **test**: Run all modes (local, aur, aur-git) in dry-run mode to check for errors and report results.
 Cleans before each test, provides detailed error reporting, and is useful for CI/CD pipelines.